 Untamed by Glennon Doyle

 Kayla from Motivation for Mom always recommends this book to women.
 In the book, the author Glennon talks about her trials and triumphs as she has to make a few really hard decisions.
-She was already a well-established author but felt she hadn’t shared her truth, and she knew if she did that the world would look at her differently.
+She was already a well-established author but felt she hadn’t shared her truth, and she knew that the world would look at her differently if she did.
 But she decides to do the courageous act of opening up to the world about her true self.

 She decides that part of being a good mom and the best example to her children includes being proud of who you are and how far you’ve come.
 I think every woman should read this book to feel more empowered.
-If you need any more convincing, this book comes recommended as Reese Witherspoon’s book club pick as well!
+If you need any more convincing, this book is recommended as Reese Witherspoon’s book club pick!

 The braver we are, the luckier we get.Glennon Doyle